emiliacb/go-queue-embeddings/README.md

-# go-queue-embeddings
+# go-queue-embeddings WIP
 A minimal Go service that queues long-running embedding tasks.

 **Goals:**
 - Showcase concurrency patterns in Go using worker queues